marinoo3/NaturalJob/README.md

 ### 4. 2D Visualization
 Embedding vectors are high-dimensional, so for visualization:
 - **Dimensionality Reduction**: Use t-SNE, UMAP, or PCA to project embeddings into 2D.
 UMAP often preserves global structure better than t-SNE and is faster for large datasets.
-- **Force-directed layout**: If you prefer network-like visuals, graph layout algorithms (e.g., ForceAtlas2 in Gephi, D3 force layouts) can be applied to your similarity graph.
+- **Force-directed layout**: If we prefer network-like visuals, graph layout algorithms (e.g., ForceAtlas2 in Gephi, D3 force layouts) can be applied to our similarity graph.

 ### Workflow Summary
 1. Preprocess and chunk job descriptions.